JoshuaJFHolloway/CV/README.md

 and processes so that your partner can know what you are implementing.
 Otherwise, they are not in a position to contribute or even give helpful tips.

+Additionally, having covered ReactJS in the WellMo project, I took it upon myself to teach ReactJS to everyone in my LocalizR group to help get the team up to speed.
+I received lots of positive feedback from them during retros about how patient and clear I was in teaching and discussing technical matters!

 #### Working under pressure